JackJoestar/project-ai/README.md

  Simulated Annealing vs. A*: Who Travels Down the Best Roads?

  Installation Steps:
- - Downloading github repo zip
+ - Downloading github repository zip
  - Extract the zip file
  - Before opening project, open the terminal and cd into the project folder.
 Run pip install -r requirements.txt
  - If you don't have pip installed, install it first to your device and later run the command.